Ickaser/car-graph-viz/README.md

 # car-graph-visual

-Built by Isaac Wheeler on internship at CNR-IIA, Montelibretti campus.
-Begun 23/5/2019.
+Built by Isaac Wheeler on internship at CNR-IIA, Montelibretti campus, from 23/5/2019 to 21/6/2019.